ropensci/RSelenium/tests/README.md

 #### System variables

 For CRAN and TRAVIS compatibility two env variables are looked for: NOT_CRAN and TRAVIS.
-If the tests are being ran locally with the above setup you can set these environmental variables = "true" or set them in R:
+If the tests are being run locally with the above setup you can set these environmental variables = "true" or set them in R:

 ```
 Sys.setenv("NOT_CRAN" = "true")